KinsonDigital/PackageMonster/README.md

         #                                               _____|_____
         #                                              |          |
         $nugetExists = "${{ steps.nuget-exists.outputs.nuget-exists }}";

         if ($nugetExists -eq "true") {
-          Write-Host "The NuGet package exists!!";
+          Write-Host "::notice::The NuGet package exists!!";
         } else {
-          Write-Host "The NuGet package does not exist!!";
+          Write-Host "::error::The NuGet package does not exist!!";
+          exit 1;
         }
 ```